Fernand Labrie Distinguished Investigator Award

 Dr. Fernand Labrie was a remarkable scientist, an innovative researcher, a prolific author and an undisputed visionary.
 He spoke about intracrinology more than twenty years ago to the early ISSWSH membership and has presented his research many times since.
 Dr. Labrie’s basic science research led to the development of a new class of treatments for women with sexual dysfunction.
 His passion for safe and efficacious treatments for women with sexual health concerns was always respected by the ISSWSH leadership and has led to the executive committee wanting to laud his accomplishments and encourage researchers to emulate him.

-- Early to Mid-Career Sexual Health or Sexual Medicine Researcher (Within 10 years of first independent position after postdoctoral or fellowship training); Assistant or Associate Professor level or equivalent
+- Be an early to mid-career sexual health or sexual medicine researcher (within 10 years of first independent position after postdoctoral or fellowship training); assistant or associate professor level or equivalent*

-- The prize money is not intended to be a research grant but part of the recognition for the winner’s accomplishments.
+- The prize money is intended to show recognition of a researcher's accomplishments or significant contributions to the field of women's sexual health.
 The award is not required to be applied towards research.

 Tierney Lorenz, PhD